mlewand/blog.mlewandowski.com/_posts/2017-03-31-Debugging-Karma-tests-with-VSCode.md

 After talking with one fellow programmer I decided to get back to my old mouselessNavigator chrome extension.
 The code was not maintained for couple of years, and it was written in good old ECMAScript 3 spirit.

-The extension is working heavily with DOM, and since I'd like to push it to different browsers than Chrome it made sense to try out [Karma](https://karma-runner.github.io).
+The extension is working heavily with DOM, and since I'd like to also push it to browsers other than Chrome, it made sense to try out [Karma](https://karma-runner.github.io) for cross browser local testing.
 Since I had already some decent unit tests in the project, this meant that I'll have to port these tests to Karma.

-While adjusting tests I found one skipped failing test, and since I was totally unfamiliar with code base, I decided that the sooner I'll use debugger, the more benefits I'll have - as I _really_ love VSCode's debugger.
+While adjusting tests I found one skipped failing test, and since I was totally unfamiliar with the code base, I decided that the sooner I'll use debugger, the more benefits I'll have - as I really, _really_ love VSCode's debugger.
 In case you need more information on this see:

 * https://code.visualstudio.com/docs/introvideos/debugging
 * https://code.visualstudio.com/docs/editor/debugging